The Hanged Man: Modern RWS Tarot Card Meanings

 As Obstacles

 Your own stubbornness and resistance to change.
 A pointless delay is preventing progress.
 A refusal to see the situation differently.
-Like the King of Swords reversed.

 As Hidden Energy